 Although it clearly starts from a different perspective, there is a degree of coherence between this form of temporal relationalism and that predicated upon the denial of temporal points discussed above.
-There is no room within the ontology of a Machian theory for any basic temporal structure since this structure must itself be abstracted out of the ontology and not form part of it.
+There is no room within the ontology of a Machian theory for any basic temporal points or time labelling since to endorse such structure would be to add external temporal structure beyond an ordering of spatial states.
 Furthermore, it also seems safe to presume that the democratic nature of the process by which time is abstracted will be such that universes related by temporal symmetries must bear the same emergent notion of temporality.
 We can therefore expect that even at the level of an abstracted concept of time a Leibnizian equivalence principle should be satisfied.